What is Attachment Theory?

 | Secure + Insecure | Can help insecure partner develop security | Requires patience from secure partner |

-| Anxious + Avoidant | Common but difficult pairing | Pursuer-distancer dynamic |
+| Anxious + Avoidant | Common but difficult pairing (the classic "anxious-avoidant trap") | Pursuer-distancer dynamic |

 | Anxious + Anxious | Intense, passionate, volatile | Escalating anxiety and conflict |